MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 otherwise.

-Second, by defining a way to map non-HTTPS schemes and non-default ports ({{rrnames}}), we provide a way for the HTTPSSVC to be used for them as needed.
+Second, by defining a way to map non-HTTPS schemes and non-default ports ({{rrnames}}), we provide a way for the SVCB to be used for them as needed.
-However, by using the origin name for the RRName for scheme https and port 443 we allow HTTPSSVC records to be included at the end of CNAME chains for existing site implementations without requiring changes in the zone containing the origin.
+However, by using the origin name for the RRName for scheme https and port 443 we allow SVCB records to be included at the end of CNAME chains for existing site implementations without requiring changes in the zone containing the origin.

 # Differences from Alt-Svc as transmitted over HTTP

-Publishing an alternative services form HTTPSSVC record in DNS is intended to be equivalent to transmitting this field value over HTTPS, and receiving an HTTPSSVC record is intended to be equivalent to receiving this field value over HTTPS.
+Publishing an alternative services form SVCB record in DNS is intended to be equivalent to transmitting this field value over HTTPS, and receiving an SVCB record is intended to be equivalent to receiving this field value over HTTPS.
 However, there are some small differences in the intended client and server behavior.

 ## Omitting Max Age and Persist

-When publishing an HTTPSSVC record in DNS, server operators MUST omit the "ma" parameter, which encodes the "max age" (i.e. expiration time) of an Alt-Svc Field Value.
+When publishing an SVCB record in DNS, server operators MUST omit the "ma" parameter, which encodes the "max age" (i.e. expiration time) of an Alt-Svc Field Value.
 Instead, server operators SHOULD encode the expiration time in the DNS TTL, and MUST NOT set a TTL longer than the intended "max age".

-When receiving an HTTPSSVC record, clients SHOULD synthesize a new "ma" parameter from the DNS TTL if the resulting alt-value is being passed to a subsystem that might employ caching.
+When receiving an SVCB record, clients SHOULD synthesize a new "ma" parameter from the DNS TTL if the resulting alt-value is being passed to a subsystem that might employ caching.

-When publishing an HTTPSSVC record, server operators MUST omit the "persist" parameter, which indicates whether the client should use this record on other network paths.
-When receiving an HTTPSSVC record, clients MUST discard any records that contain a "persist" flag.
+When publishing an SVCB record, server operators MUST omit the "persist" parameter, which indicates whether the client should use this record on other network paths.
+When receiving an SVCB record, clients MUST discard any records that contain a "persist" flag.
 Disabling persistence is important to prevent a local adversary in one network from implanting a forged DNS record that allows them to